 I can just hear the trout...

 I believe the lake has a special place in my heart and possibly in my genetic make-up.
 My fondest memories of childhood are of going with my family to Shasta Lake.
 I learned to drive a stick shift on the levy roads near my home.
 I knew that my father loved the water.
 In fact I felt that I knew my father best when we were near the water.
-My father once told me that his grandparents moved to Minnesota from Sweden to be near the river.
+He once told me that his grandparents moved to Minnesota from Sweden to be near the river.
 I learned that my grandfather also loved the water and fished whenever he could.

-I’ve taken personality tests and looked at models of success, but it was the process of intuitively putting my picture of success on paper that led me to finding true success.
-We all have a picture or expectation of what our personal future might be, but we rarely take the time to look at what that picture is.
+I’ve taken personality tests and looked at models of success, but it was the process of intuitively putting my picture of success on paper that led me to finding my true interests and values.
+We all have a picture or expectation of what our personal future might be, but we rarely take the time to look at what that picture really is.
 Is your vision of your future based on your strengths and values or is it based on expectations of others and past experiences?
 If you would like to learn more about your strengths, your vision, and how to balance them with your values and personal style, I would love to talk to you, you can email: success@lifeworkplan.com for more information or to set up an appointment for a free consultation by phone.

 Questions: Where have you found success, and how did you know that you were successful?